eriq-augustine/KB2E/README.md

 Forked from https://github.com/thunlp/KB2E
 There are some technical issues that needed to be addressed as well as some automation to better fit with my experiments.

+Note that for our data, we assume that ids start at 0 and have no holes.

 ___

 New: Add PTransE (EMNLP 2015) code!